-KONRAD CONTINENTAL AG: GENERAL TERMS AND CONDITIONS OF DELIVERY AND SALE
+KONRAD HORNSCHUCH AG: GENERAL TERMS AND CONDITIONS OF DELIVERY AND SALE

 (1) The present General Terms and Conditions of Business shall apply exclusively unless otherwise agreed in writing.
 We shall not accept contrary terms and conditions or the Buyer‘s general terms and conditions unless we have expressly agreed in writing to their application.